 Today’s post is about Using Hamburg Passenger Lists, 1850-1934.
 Lately I’ve had some great luck using the Hamburger Passagierlisten, 1850-1934 aka the Hamburg Passenger Lists, 1850-1934 at Ancestry.
 Germans were more thorough about completing forms, so I have found more of the all-important information about hometowns and birthplaces in these emigration records than I’ve found in the corresponding immigration arrival records in New York.

-Ancestry helpfully notes that since the records are in German, it helps to search in German, and only the years 1877-1914 have been indexed at this point.
+Ancestry helpfully notes that since the records are in German, so it helps to search in German.
+Only the years 1877-1914 have been indexed at this point.
 They also suggest browsing the Handwritten Indexes, 1855-1934 if your ancestors have not yet been included in the index.

 Here are the broad categories for those fields in the Hamburger Passagierlisten.
 (Click for larger image.)